-Why?
-Because when we drink a sugary drink or eat a sugary food, our bodies naturally expect lots of calories to be attached, and it revs our systems up to deal with them.
-However, when we consume products with a sweet taste and few calories, the result is a metabolism that stores, rather than burns calories, and that wants even more of them.
+Because when we drink a sugary drink or eat a sugary food, our bodies naturally expect a lot of calories to be attached, and it revs our systems up to deal with them.
+However, when we consume products with a sweet taste and few calories, the result is a metabolism that stores calories - rather than burns, and that wants even more of them.

 The Purdue study was clear: lab animals given artificial sweeteners continually increased their calorie intake and body fat.
 After a while, their natural response to eating sugary foods (eating less at the next meal and using some of the excess calories to warm their bodies) was lost.
 Human studies have shown a similar effect.
 A 2005 University of Texas Health Science Center survey found that for every can of diet soda people consumed each day, there was a 41 percent increased risk of being overweight.

 Are artificial sweeteners even safe?

 The five Food and Drug Administration-approved non-nutritive (meaning non-natural) sweeteners are: saccharin (SweetN Low, SugarTwin), aspartame (Equal, NutraSweet), acesulfame potassium (Sunett, Sweet One), sucralose (Splenda), and neotame.

 These sweeteners are regulated as food additives and are evaluated by the FDA based on their safety, stability, and qualities like clean sweet taste, no bitterness, odorless, etc. Although they are FDA approved, whether or not these artificial sweeteners are entirely safe has not been confirmed.